danielcbit/apcctrl/doc/manual/manual.rst

 (usually in /dev) to use to communicate with the UPS.
 This is used primarily for serial port connections.
-If you have a USB device, it is better not to specify a ``DEVICE`` directive by leaving it black or commenting it out.
-Apcupsd will automatically search for your device in the standard places.
+If you have a USB device, it is better not to specify a ``DEVICE`` directive by leaving it black or commenting it out. apcctrl will automatically search for your device in the standard places.
-If you specify a ``DEVICE``, it should be the name of the device that apcupsd is to use to communicate with the UPS.
+If you specify a ``DEVICE``, it should be the name of the device that apcctrl is to use to communicate with the UPS.

-If the first time you execute apcupsd, you get a message to the effect that the Apcupsd USB driver is missing, it means that you most likely forgot to put ``--enable-usb`` on your '``./configure``' command line.
+If the first time you execute apcctrl, you get a message to the effect that the apcctrl USB driver is missing, it means that you most likely forgot to put ``--enable-usb`` on your '``./configure``' command line.

 The `Configuration Examples`_ chapter of this manual provides the essential characteristics of each main type of configuration file.
-After those elements are correct, apcupsd should run, and then it is only a matter of customization of your setup.
+After those elements are correct, apcctrl should run, and then it is only a matter of customization of your setup.